Simple Living Sunday – The written word will live on

 “The written word has this advantage, that it lasts and can await the time when it is allowed to take effect.” - Johann Wolfgang Von Goethe

 Very few videos, films and documentaries have left a lasting impression on me.
-On the other hand, I often find myself referring to words from a great book, or even a thought-provoking blog post.
+On the other hand, I often find myself referring to words from a terrific book, or even a thought-provoking blog post.
 There’s something about the written word that causes me to pause and reflect.
-Video moves on and doesn’t give us that opportunity.
+Video moves on quickly and doesn’t give us that opportunity.

 The future is in our hands

 Like Olivia Lucie, I believe the future of blogging is in our hands.
 History has shown that many things change and evolve in order to survive.
 Blogging and writing are no different.
-It’s up to us as writers to continue to put out useful and thought-provoking content that people want to read.
+It’s up to us as writers to continue to put out authentic, useful and thought-provoking content that people want to read.
 If we do that, blogging and writing will live on.

 I feel the written word, poetry and literature is just one of the most beautiful things that human beings do.
 So we have to fight for it.